caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 Different header fields within the same set are AND-ed.
 Multiple values per field are OR'ed.

+Note that header fields may be repeated and have different values.
+Backend applications MUST consider that header field values are arrays, not singular values, and Caddy does not interpret meaning in such quandaries.

 #### Example:

 Match requests with the `Connection` header containing `Upgrade`: